Certificate in Nonprofit Management Courses

 BA 430A/530A Nonprofit Grant Writing and Government Relations

 Surveys a nonprofit manager’s primary areas of responsibility, including strategic planning, organizational change and development, locating and securing grants and developing outcome based assessment tools.
-Emphasis is on assessing and evaluating grant based programs (Cross-listed with PS 430A and MM 530A.)
+Emphasis is on assessing and evaluating grant based programs (Cross-listed with BA 530A, PS 430A and PS 530A.)

 A survey of the nonprofit manager's primary areas of responsibility in leading volunteers and volunteer management, board development and management.
 Emphasis is on the importance of strategically mobilizing community involvement.
-(Cross-listed with PS 430B and MM 530B.)
+(Cross-listed with BA 530B, PS 430B and PS 530B.)

 BA 460B/560B Nonprofit Accounting and Financial Management